mother-of-all-self-hosting/ansible-role-influxdb/docs/configuring-influxdb.md

 - [`defaults/main.yml`](../defaults/main.yml) for some variables that you can customize via your `vars.yml` file.
 You can override settings (even those that don't have dedicated playbook variables) using the `influxdb_environment_variables_additional_variables` variable

-See its [`docker-compose.example.yml`](https://github.com/httpjamesm/InfluxDB/blob/main/docker-compose.example.yml) for a complete list of InfluxDB's config options that you could put in `influxdb_environment_variables_additional_variables`.
+See the [documentation](https://docs.influxdata.com/influxdb/v2/reference/config-options/) for a complete list of InfluxDB's config options that you could put in `influxdb_environment_variables_additional_variables`.

 ## Installing